-If you have been diagnosed with gum disease, there are a variety of treatment options, depending on the details of your situation and the severity of the problem.
+If you’ve been diagnosed with periodontal disease, a variety of treatment options are available, depending on the details of your situation and the severity of the problem.
 We always start with the least invasive options, which are non-surgical.
 However, in more serious cases, surgery may be necessary.

 The following is a list of common types of periodontal surgery.
 A full description of these procedures can be found in the Services section of our website.